 Base test object class implementation for retrieving the value for this identification property value is not available.

 The base test object class implementation does not meet your needs.

-By designing the function that returns identification property values to return a value for the logical_name property, you can control how UFT names test objects of this test object class.
+By designing the function that returns identification property values to return a value for the logical_name property, you can control how UFT One names test objects of this test object class.
 For more information, see Customizing the Test Object Name.

-After you create support for retrieving the run-time values of identification properties, you can test that your toolkit support set correctly enables UFT to run checkpoints on your Web elements, output property values, display the property values in the Object Spy, and run test steps with the GetROProperty operation.
+After you create support for retrieving the run-time values of identification properties, you can test that your toolkit support set correctly enables UFT One to run checkpoints on your Web elements, output property values, display the property values in the Object Spy, and run test steps with the GetROProperty operation.
 For more information on testing your toolkit support set, see Testing the Toolkit Support Set During Development.